-Nebraska Woman, 24, Dead 3 Weeks After Tinder Date — Date Posts Denial Video
+Missing Woman, 24, Found Dead, 3 Weeks After Tinder Date: See Date’s Denial Video

-Sydney Loofe, 24, went missing 3 weeks ago after going on a Tinder date.
-Now, police discovered her dead body and they have two persons of interest.
-The two in question just released a telling 9-minute video.
+Sydney Loofe, 24, was never seen again after a Tinder date 3 week ago.
+Now, police have discovered her dead body and have two people of interest.
+Those two have released a strange 9-minute video.

 Sydney Loofe, a 24-year-old Nebraska native, disappeared after a Tinder date three weeks ago.
 Her family confirmed on Monday, Dec.
 4, that her dead body was discovered after an extensive search by police and the FBI.
 “It’s with heavy hearts that we share this most recent update with you all,” her family wrote on a Facebook page in support of Loofe, which led to a link that confirmed her death.
 The post continued: “Please continue to pray for Sydney and our entire family.
 May God grant eternal rest unto thee.
 We love you Sydney.”
 Lincoln Police Chief Jeff Bliemeister said Tuesday during a press conference, that “analysis of digital evidence” led authorities to a body in rural Clay County they believe is that of Loofe.
 “We do believe that there is evidence of foul play,” Bliemeister said.